mahrusferdous/library_database/README.md

     1. Add a new author
     2. View author details
     3. Display all authors
+4. Genre Operations
+    1. Add a new genre
+    2. View genre details
+    3. Display all genres
-4. Quit
+5. Quit

 ## NOTE

-- Straight forward as the instructions display
-- Might have some type exceptions
+- The DB can be created by pasting the code from -dbquries.txt- into your MySQL Workbench
+- The system is designed to be user-friendly
+- Code should be readable and user friendly